djalbat/watchful-cli/README.md

 * For a package rather than a bundle, you could remove the call to the final `clean` script from the build scripts; remove the entry and bundle file options from the `watchful` script; and change the temp directory to a lib directory.

-* For incremental builds, the `pause` option has been set to 100 milliseconds.
+* For incremental builds, the `wait` option has been set to 100 milliseconds.
 Usually this can be left at the default, which is 0 milliseconds.
 However, if you find that not all of the transformations are being completed before bundling starts, you may want to experiment with this option.

 ## Contact